The most delicious Gulab jamuns made with khoya/mawa or solidified milk…

 - Fry the dough balls in oil till they turn golden brown in color, using a slotted spoon gently rotate the balls as they fry so that they will cook evenly.
 If it's turning brown very fast, lower the heat.

-- Do not over crowd the dough balls, fry them in batches.
+- Do not crowd the dough balls, fry them in batches.

-- Drain the fried balls to a paper towel, let it cool down.
+- Transfer the fried balls to a paper towel, let cool down.

 - Add the fried dough balls to the prepared sugar syrup.

-- Let the gulab jamuns soak in sugar syrup for for 2 to 3 hours.
+- Let the gulab jamuns soak in sugar syrup for 2 to 3 hours.